-Phew, after all this initialization, I can finally introduce Org mode!
+Phew, I can finally introduce Org mode!
 I am so excited.

 Org mode replaces aword processor, a presentation creator, and a spreadsheet editor.
-The spreadsheet ability captures more than 80% use cases wherein one wishes to include a table in a text document destined for physical publication.
+IMHO, the spreadsheet ability captures more than 80% use cases wherein one wishes to include a table in a text document destined for physical publication.
 (It is clear that Excel spreadsheets are not destined for physical publication - simply attempt to print an Excel spreadsheet with the default settings.)
 In my opinion, Org mode matches all useful features of the Microsoft Office suite 1-to-1.